ericproffitt/TopicModelsVB.jl/README.md

 ...
 ```

-The lex and user files are tab delimited dictionaries mapping positive integers to terms and usernames (resp.).
+The vocab and user files are tab delimited dictionaries mapping positive integers to terms and usernames (resp.).
 For example,

 ```
 1    this
 2    is
 3    a
-4    lex
+4    vocab
 5    file
 ```

-A userfile is identitcal to a lexfile, except usernames will appear in place of vocabulary terms.
+A userfile is identitcal to a vocabfile, except usernames will appear in place of vocabulary terms.

 Finally, a titlefile is simply a list of titles, not a dictionary, and is of the form: